emallson/stat-scaling-models/writeup.md

 On the whole, I think that this system is likely to be a major step up from the *Battle for Azeroth* system.
-It may also be an improvement on the *Legion* system, and there is something to be said about preserving jewelry as a means to customize secondaries over the pre-*Legion* of jewelry simply being low-budget items like bracers.
+It may also be an improvement on the *Legion* system, and there is something to be said about preserving jewelry as a means to customize secondaries regardless of ilvl over the pre-*Legion* model of jewelry simply being low-budget items like bracers.
 I'm also happy that we're going to see much faster secondary growth, as the snails pace of secondary growth in *Battle for Azeroth* led to every tier feeling very same-y (though, as a tank, the resets on tank power certainly didn't help).
 At this stage, I am mostly *curious* and want to see how this plays out.

 ## *Postscript*